-Guidelines for writing a critical book review (4 to 5 pages)
+Guidelines for writing a critical book review (4 to 4 1/2 pages)

 - 1. Begin by writing a succinct summary of the author's key thesis.
-Describe in one or two sentences what this book is about.
-This section should be about 1⁄2 to 3⁄4 of a typewritten page, and will give the reader a roadmap for where you'll be taking them in the report. - 2.
+If you had to describe in one or two sentences what this book is about, how would you express that in your own words?
+This section would typically be about 1⁄2 a typewritten page, and will give the reader a roadmap for where you'll be taking them in the report. - 2.
 Follow this with a description of the most important key ideas the author presents and discusses, in support of their central thesis.
 What are the essential ideas presented?
 You would normally touch on at least four or five key ideas.
-This section should typically comprise 1 1⁄2 to 2 pages. - 3.
+This section should typically comprise 1 1/2 to 2 pages. - 3.
 Next you need to reflect critically and engage with the author's key ideas.
 What is your assessment (agreement or disagreement) with what you have read, and more importantly, why did you come to this assessment?
 Be sure to devote greater emphasis to the second part of this question.
-This section should typically comprise 1 to 1 1⁄2 pages. - 4.
+This section should typically comprise 1 to 1 1/2 pages. - 4.
 Finally, reflect critically on how the ideas you've engaged with have impacted you, both personally and corporately.
 How has what you've read changed, enriched, stretched you?
 How will it impact your ministry in the Church?
 This section should typically comprise 1 page, and should end with a short concluding paragraph.